seungbinjoo/belief_dynamics_learning/README.md

 ## Belief Dynamics Learning

 This repository contains code for [differentiable particle filters (DPFs)](https://arxiv.org/abs/1805.11122) applied to a setting where a blind robotic manipulator is tasked with grasping objects using contact observations.
 We use DPFs to learn the belief dynamics and predict the state of an object's pose.
-We also introduce a negative proposing algorithm to account for the sparsity in contact observaions.
+We also introduce a negative proposing algorithm to account for the sparsity in contact observations.

 ## Dependencies